GitOrebroer/DailyCommitServiceOpen/README.md

 4. **Error Handling**: The system handles errors such as invalid tokens, SHA conflicts, and repository errors.

 ## How to run:
 Credentials to firestore and to app insights should be provided.
 Update appsettings.json.
 You can easily find and change secret values by searching by keyword: `ADD YOUR CREDENTIALS`.

-If you have any problems DM me.
+Update:
+- appsettings.json
+- DependencyInjectionInfra
+- CommiterHostedService `db = FirestoreDb.Create("ADD YOUR CREDENTIALS");`
+- Firebase-config.json
+- CreateCommitUseCase `var connection = new Connection(new ProductHeaderValue("ADD YOUR CREDENTIALS"));`